RenewedPlains/codeswholesale-woocommerce-patch/README.md

 Please consider reporting bugs and possible improvements via Issue on GitHub or on the official CodesWholesale support Discord Server.

 ### Changelog
+#### Version 0.9.5
+* Rearranged importer, so that the import can no longer get stuck
+* Should the import still get stuck due to performance, the next import worker will be started within 4 minutes until the entire import is finished.

+#### Version 0.9.4
+* Fixed some stucking errors from the importer
+* Added fully supported productimporter with Postbackurl

 #### Version 0.9.3
   * Added new HTML GUI for importer
   * Fixed bearer token aborting import process (can't verify the account on CWS)